Subscribie/stripe-connect-account-receiver/README.md

 ## How to deploy

-Install redis, enable as a service (apt repo does this automatically, verify listening on localhost only) Install deno
+Install redis, enable as a service (apt repo does this automatically, Verify redis is listening on localhost onlw.
+How? `nc -zv <server-ip> 6379` e.g. `nc -zv 192.168.1.1 6379` or `telnet <server-ip> 6379`
+Install deno
 Install and enable systemd unit file to keep it running